Azure/azure-cli/doc/how_to_introduce_breaking_changes.md

 The breaking change window is a designated sprint that **permits** the merging of service command breaking changes.
 Any Pull Request merged during this sprint will be included in the subsequent Breaking Change Release.

 The timing of the breaking change window in Azure CLI aligns with [Microsoft Build](https://build.microsoft.com/) and [Microsoft Ignite](https://ignite.microsoft.com/).
+It normally occurs in May for Build and November for Ignite.
+So please prepare beforehand to align command breaking changes with Azure CLI team accordingly.

 You could find the next Breaking Change Release plan in our [milestones](https://github.com/Azure/azure-cli/milestones).

 > It's highlighted that the introduction of breaking changes is typically prohibited within non-breaking-change window, based on what we stated above for consistency and stable tooling experience.
 >